HAIChart: Human and AI Paired Visualization System: Learning-to-Rate Visualization

 \section{Learning-to-Rate Visualization}

-Unlike easily simulated environments for games like Atari~\cite{DBLP:journals/nature/SchrittwieserAH20} or Go~\cite{DBLP:journals/nature/SilverHMGSDSAPL16}, where clear reward and punishment rules exist, visualization evaluation lacks such clarity and can be biased if based on a single criterion.
+Unlike environments for games like Atari~\cite{DBLP:journals/nature/SchrittwieserAH20} or Go~\cite{DBLP:journals/nature/SilverHMGSDSAPL16}, which have clear reward and punishment rules, visualization evaluation lacks such clarity and can be biased if based on a single criterion.

 To address this, we propose a composite reward function that incorporates visualization best practices, data features, and user preferences to comprehensively evaluate visualization quality.